Triviaali/CFR/documentation/implementation_document.md

 ## General structure

 In the RPS_CFR you can find the implementation for rock paper scissors which is a normal form game and Kuhns poker in KUHNS_CFR which is a simplified poker format with 3 card deck and both players get one card.
 Ive also implement ArrayMethods class to help with some vector operations.
+ArrayMethods class has been made redundant with my own datastructure SuperArray which has numpylike vector operations.
+A simple hashmap named SuperHashMap has also been implemented.

 ## Time complexity